slikts/wtmap/README.md

 -----

-The extension only has permission to access http://localhost:8111/ by default and the permissions to access other map locations are requested on the fly if needed and removed if not used.
+By default the extension only has permission to access http://localhost:8111/ and the permissions to access other map locations are requested separately if needed and removed if not used.

 The extension works by monkey-patching the code used in the original map.